 Federal student loans go into repayment six months after the student has graduated, dropped below half-time enrollment, or withdrawn from the university.

-For 2012-2013, Subsidized Federal Direct Student loans have a 3.4% interest rate in repayment.
-The loan is subsidized at 0% by the federal government while the student is enrolled at least half time.
+For 2013-2014, Subsidized & Unsubsidized Federal Direct Student loans for Undergraduates have a 3.86% interest rate in repayment.
+The interest rate on the subsidized loan is paid by the federal government while the student is enrolled at least half time.
 Students must qualify for this need based loan.
 There are origination fees associated with these loans.

-For 2012-2013, Unsubsidized Federal Direct Student loans have a 6.8% interest rate upon disbursement to the student account.
+For 2013-2014, Unsubsidized Federal Direct Student loans for Graduates have a 5.41% interest rate upon disbursement to the student account.
 There are origination fees associated with these loans.